blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 Follow the instructions in :doc:`../common-tasks/add-mariadb-database` to create a new user and a database both named as ``msync`` in the MariaDB database.

-Configure Mozilla Sync Server
+Configure Firefox Sync Server
 -----------------------------

-Create a directory for the Mozilla sync server:
+Create a directory for the Firefox Sync Server:
 ::

    sudo mkdir $DOCKER_SHARE/msync
    cd $DOCKER_SHARE/msync

-Pull the Mozilla sync server image and generate the default configuration file:
+Pull the Firefox Sync Server image and generate the default configuration file:
 ::

    docker pull blowb/mozilla-sync-server